cchudzicki-ocw-testing/21l.021-spring-2022/content/pages/syllabus.md

 Shakespeare, William. *Four Comedies: The Taming of the Shrew ; A Midsummer Night's Dream ; as You like It ; Twelfth Night.* Penguin Publishing Group, 1995.
 ISBN: 9780140434545.

-**Note:** For Shakespeare's *The Taming of the Shrew* and *Twelfth Night*, you can use any print edition or the [digital](http://shakespeare.mit.edu/) one available through MIT.
+- Free, online versions of Shakespeare's works are available [through MIT](http://shakespeare.mit.edu/).

 Behn, Aphra. *The Rover and Other Plays*.
 Oxford: Oxford Univ.
 Press, 2008.
 ISBN: 9780199540204.

+- An online version is available at [Project Gutenberg](https://www.gutenberg.org/files/844/844-h/844-h.htm).

-Austen, Jane, James Kinsley, and Christina Lupton. *Pride and Prejudice*.
+Austen, Jane. *Pride and Prejudice*.
+Edited by James Kinsley and Christina Lupton.
 New York, NY: Oxford University Press, 2019.
 ISBN: 9780198826736.

+- An online version is available at [Project Gutenberg](https://www.gutenberg.org/files/1342/1342-h/1342-h.htm).

 Melville, Herman. [*Moby-Dick*](https://melville.electroniclibrary.org/editions/versions-of-moby-dick/1-loomings).
 Herman Melville Electronic Library, 2008.

-Oscar Wilde, *The Importance of Being Earnest* (Oxford)
+Wilde, Oscar. *The Importance of Being Earnest and Other Plays*.
+Edited by Peter Raby.
+Oxford England: Oxford University Press, 2008.
+ISBN: 9780199535972.

+- An online version is available at [Project Gutenberg](https://www.gutenberg.org/files/844/844-h/844-h.htm).

 Alison Bechdel, *Fun Home: A Family Tragicomic* (Mariner)